Support Us Button Widget

 • 4.3 in. of snow, November 1, 2014

-And before you start Instacarting the milk, and the bread, and the eggs this year, know that this season’s weather doesn’t call for snow – and meteorologists are predicting the weather to be a little warmer than average – meaning it will be a little more chill throughout the end of winter.
+And before you start Instacarting the milk, the bread, and the eggs this year, know that this season’s weather doesn’t call for snow – and meteorologists are predicting the weather to be a little drier and warmer than average in our region.